-In addition students are assessed in certain subjects in MYP4 and MYP5 during exam week in May.
+In addition students are assessed in certain subjects in MYP4 and MYP5 during two exam weeks in May in order to prepare them for the mock and final exams in the Diploma Programme.

 How do we assess?

 When planning a unit of work in any subject the assessment objectives are taken into consideration so that there is room both for formative and summative assessment.
 Thus students' progress while working on a particular unit as well as her/his achievement at the end of a unit will be assessed.
 When setting any assessment piece it must be clear to the students how they will be assessed, against what criteria, and with what expectations for success.
 This should be provided through the consistent use of assessment rubrics and instruction sheets.